Infineon/mtb-example-pmg1-pwm-led/README.md

 5. After programming the kit, disconnect the USB cable.

-6. For PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits, change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10).
+6. For PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, and EVAL_PMG1_S1_DRP prototyping kits, change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10).For EVAL_PMG1_S3_DUALDRP prototyping kit change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD ports (J10 and J14).
 Skip this step for the EVAL_PMG1_B1_DRP kit.

-7. Connect the PMG1 USB PD sink port (J10) to the PC or a power adapter using a USB Type-C cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
-Skip this step for the EVAL_PMG1_B1_DRP kit as it is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).
+7. Connect the PMG1 USB PD sink port (J10) to the PC or a power adapter using a USB Type-C cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits.
+Skip this step for EVAL_PMG1_B1_DRP as the kit is automatically powered when the it is connected through the KitProg3 USB Type-C port (J1).

 8. The application starts automatically.
-Confirm that the onboard user LED (LED3) blinks at 1 Hz with the 10% duty cycle (default) as defined in `PWM_DUTY_CYCLE` in the *main.c* file.
+Confirm that the onboard user LED (LED3) blinks at 1 Hz with a 10 percent duty cycle (default) as defined in `PWM_DUTY_CYCLE` in the *main.c* file.

 9. Vary the duty cycle in percentage of the PWM period by modifying the value of `PWM_DUTY_CYCLE` and observe the difference in LED ON and LED OFF time.

 ## Debugging

 You can debug the example to step through the code.

 <details><summary><b>In Eclipse IDE</b></summary>

 Use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-Ensure that the board is connected to your PC using the USB cable through the KitProg3 USB Type-C port (J1) and for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits the jumper shunt on power selection jumper (J5) is placed at position 1-2.
+Ensure that the board is connected to your PC using the USB cable through the KitProg3 USB Type-C port (J1) and for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits the jumper shunt on power selection jumper (J5) is placed at position 1-2.

-See the **Debug mode** section in the kit user guide for debugging the application on the CY7110 prototyping kit.
-See the **Debugging using ModusToolbox&trade;** section in [AN238945](https://infineon.com/AN238945) for EVAL_PMG1_B1_DRP kit.
-For more details, see the **Program and debug** section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).
+See the "Debug mode" section in the kit user guide for debugging the application on the CY7110 prototyping kit.
+See the "Debugging using ModusToolbox&trade;" section in [AN238945](https://infineon.com/AN238945) for the EVAL_PMG1_B1_DRP kit.
+For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 </details>